Thousands in North Macedonia join Church protest against proposed laws on gender equality, identity

 The ILGA-Europe advocacy group in 2019 ranked North Macedonia 34th out of 49 European countries in terms of LGBTQ+ rights legislation.

-On Wednesday on Christian Orthodox bishop said the Church should note which lawmakers back the two draft bills.
+On Wednesday, a Christian Orthodox bishop said the Church should note which lawmakers back the two draft bills.

 “Then, if it wishes, the Church can decide that those MPs should be deprived from baptisms, weddings, funerals and all other religious services,” Bishop David wrote on his blog.